JamesMowery/OOTP-Utilities/readme.md

 Included are several Google Sheets custom functions that strips and correctly formats data from the Salaries page extracted from Out of the Park Baseball.

+I've created a visual quickstart guide, and it's **highly recommended** for getting to grips with how to use the JavaScript code within Google Sheets.
+View it here: [OOTP Utilities Quickstart Guide](http://imgur.com/a/IYIPC)

 **Instructions:**

 Navigate to Team > Front Office > Salaries.